erickrj003/erickrj003.github.io/pages/index.md

 lang: "en"
 ---

-# This is a website for us to post life updates or interesting things i find that I want to post about.
+# This is a website for us to post life updates or interesting things I find that I want to post about.
+It's also a online resource for things that I like to have handy: cool websites, important photos I like and can show off to friends, my resume, etc. I'll make posts from time to time that adds stuff like that.

-## To get started, click the Blog tab.
-You can search for blog titles under the sidebar on the right.
-Thanks for checking us out!

 ##TODO:

 1. Rework the header a little bit:
     Rework Blog tab:
-        Remove current Blog route
+        Remove current Blog route for now
         Turn the Blog header item into a dropdown for Categorie, Tags, and Archive Remove Archive
     Add a Gallery item that will contain all the pictures in a new assets/post-photos directory